SrI: SrImathE SatakOpAya nama: SrImathE rAmAnujAya nama: SrImath varavaramunayE nama:

 Highlights from thirukkurugaippirAn piLLAn‘s introduction

-AzhwAr having desired to enjoy emperumAn in the company of nithyasUris, did not get to experience that immediately and became very exhausted and for a moment could not even sustain himself – he attained a state where everyone looks at him will feel sorry for him; AzhwAr at that time meditates upon the situation where his relatives are watching her state and explaining her state on behalf of her to emperumAn; This is mercifully explained by AzhwAr as a mother who watches her daughter who desires for emperumAn and feels sunken due to not attaining him and says to emperumAn “you should quickly come and accept her before she dies”.
+AzhwAr having desired to enjoy emperumAn in the company of nithyasUris, did not get to experience that immediately and became very exhausted and for a moment could not even sustain himself – he attained a state where everyone looks who at him will feel sorry for him; AzhwAr [in the mood of a mother] at that time meditates upon the situation where his relatives are watching her [daughter’s] state and explaining her [daughter’s] state on her behalf to emperumAn; This is mercifully explained by AzhwAr as a mother who watches her daughter who desires for emperumAn and feels sunken due to not attaining him and says to emperumAn “you should quickly come and accept her before she dies”.

 Highlights from nanjIyar‘s introduction